-By chugging a glass of water before a meal, you will be able to control hunger and reduce appetite since the water will take up room in your stomach, making you feel full.
+Chugging a glass of water before a meal can help you reduce appetite since the water will take up room in your stomach, making you feel full.

-In fact, you can lose up to 30 percent more weight by only downing two cups of water before each meal, according to research.
+In fact, you can lose up to 30 percent more weight by only having two cups of water before each meal, according to research.

-Another study from the University of Birmingham in the U.K. found that drinking roughly 16 ounces of H2O 30 minutes before meals can aid with weight loss for obese people—without making significant other changes to the diet.
+Another study from the University of Birmingham in the U.K. found that drinking roughly 16 ounces of H2O 30 minutes before a meal promotes weight loss—without making any other dietary changes.

 I believe that green tea, just after water, is the healthiest drink on the planet.

-This awesome beverage is rich in antioxidants, anti-cancer and brain-healthy compounds and a host of other helpful and vital nutrients for health.
+This remarkable beverage is rich in antioxidants, anti-cancer and brain-healthy compounds and a host of other helpful and vital nutrients for health.

 Adding sugar and cream to your tea will wipe out any weight loss benefits.
-So please, get used to drinking your tea without any sweeteners or adornment.
+So please, get used to drinking your tea with no sweeteners or adornment.

 44. Snack Smart

-Smart snacking between meals can reduce hunger and control appetite, helping you prevent overeating and making bad food choices when the meal comes.
+Smart snacking between meals can tame hunger and control appetite, helping you prevent overeating and making bad food choices when the meal comes.

-Therefore, if you snack often, then, at least, make sure to snack the smart way.
-Some of the best healthy snacks ideas include hard-boiled eggs, apples, a handful of nuts, seed or dried fruits.
+Therefore, if you snack often, then do it the smart way.
+Healthy ideas include hard-boiled eggs, apples, a handful of nuts, seed or dried fruits.

-What do I mean by the 90/10 rule?
-Well, this means that 90 percent of your diet should be focused exclusively on healthy food (vegetables, lean protein, and the healthy fats) while the remaining 10 percent can be devoted to “cheat meals”.
+As a rule of thumb, 90 percent of your diet should be focused on healthy food (vegetables, lean protein, and the healthy fats) while the remaining 10 percent can be devoted to “cheat meals.”

-By adhering to this simple rule, you will be able to indulge your sweet tooth and satisfy your cravings without throwing your whole intake out of balance and compromising your weight loss efforts.
+By adhering to this simple rule, you will indulge your sweet tooth and satisfy your cravings without throwing your whole intake out of balance.

 Cheat meals are vital for a healthy diet—as long as you are doing them right.